-(1) The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
+- (1) The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
 Parents or eligible students should submit to the school principal [or appropriate school official] a written request that identifies the record(s) they wish to inspect.
-The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-(2) The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate.
+The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - (2) The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate.
 Parents or eligible students may ask the school to amend a record they believe is inaccurate.
-They should write the school principal [or appropriate school official], clearly identify the part of the record they want changed and specify why it is inaccurate.
-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student.
+They should write to the school principal [or appropriate school official], clearly identify the part of the record they want changed and specify why it is inaccurate.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.